-Oak Wilt, an Epidemic in the Texas Landscape
+Oak Wilt in the Central Texas Landscape

 Oak trees are an exquisite staple in the Central Texas landscape.
-Many home owners inherit these beautiful trees with the purchase of a home which cost a premium because they add value to your property, provide shade and homes to wildlife.
+Many home owners are drawn to properties because of these beautiful trees.
+Properties with mature trees cost a premium because they add value to your property, provide shade, save energy and homes for wildlife.
 Unfortunately, these beautifully statuesque giants are being taken down by a beetle the size of a gnat.

-If you are hiring a tree service, or City Utilities are trimming in your yard, you need to be your own advocate, do not assume the tree service or utility company is practicing this method.
-Anything else is unacceptable!!!
-I see a lot of services that make all the cuts then go back to spray, this is a NO, NO!
+If you are hiring a tree service/Arbor, or if City Utilities are trimming in your yard, you need to be your own advocate.
+Do not assume the tree service or utility company is practicing this method.
+I see a lot of services that make all the cuts then go back to spray, this is impractical and nearly impossible to find.
 The beetle could have already done its damage by the time you have finished the job, so cut and spray as you go.

 Equally important is for you or your service to clean the tools before they begin and between each tree trimming.
-A diseased tree can spread the fungus to another non diseased tree by using contaminated tools and a White Oak Tree can be sick for several months before showing the signs.
-If a tree service comes to your property, watch them clean their tools and insist they clean between trees.
-You can clean your tools with a can of Lysol, bleach or alcohol.
+A diseased tree can spread the fungus to another non diseased tree by using contaminated tools, and a White Oak Tree can be sick for several months before showing the signs.
+If a tree service/Arbor comes to your property, make sure they’re Oak Wilt Certified, make sure they clean their tools before and between trimming trees.
+You can clean your own tools with a can of Lysol, bleach or alcohol.
 Remember that this is a fungus, so you are killing the spores that may be on your tools before you contaminate another tree.
-My Crew are trained in Oak Wilt and know the drill and you will pay a premium for my service because we have insurance and a trained staff, but the loss of a mature Oak tree can cost thousands of dollars to remove and replace.
+While a licensed Arbor may be costly, the loss of a mature Oak tree can cost thousands of dollars to remove and replace.

 “Saving the Planet One Yard at a Time”